‘One of the greatest experiences of my life’

 “The hands-on experience from the clinics is something most pre-med students do not get until they are in medical school,” said Alex Nelson ’14.
 “I will always remember and truly cherish the interaction we had with the people of Nicaragua and the new friends we made.”

-The study tour is led by biology professor Patrick Pfaffle and geography professor Matt Zorn.
+The study tour was initiated by longtime Carthage biology professor Patrick Pfaffle.
+It continues today with Geospatial Science Professor Matt Zorn.

 “This experience was one of the greatest in my life and career at Carthage,” said Jen Pasciak, ’10, who graduated from Carthage with a major in biology.
 “I got to travel to a place that I may not have seen otherwise; work in medical clinics, which confirmed my desire to work in the medical field; and learn about the people and culture of Nicaragua.
 Also, the trip turned a group of 30 classmates into a family that worked together and shared the greatest experience of our lives.
 I will never forget the experience and the people I got to share it with.”